Harish-tig/Book-Scrapping/README.md

 b)	Extract the Folder and open Application Folder<br>
 c)	Run the exe file named “Book”<br>
 d)	If Case Windows defender or any other similar protection <br>
-doesn’t allow try turning it off or choose RUN ANYWAY
+   doesn’t allow try turning it off or choose RUN ANYWAY<br>
 e)	Else Download the Project files From the Above repository and Run inside a Python 3 Compatible IDE.

 ## Else